do you have a savoury flapjacks recipe?

 Measured out some oats.
 Now, what else can I put in it.
 Rummaging in the cupboard produced some whole almonds that need using before they go rancid, so I chop chop chopped those up, and added to the oats.
 I wanted the flavour of rosemary so did the same to some sprigs from the garden.

 Now, what can I add for more flavour and to keep them soft and chewy.
 I started off with a tube of tomato purée, but didn’t use that in the end.
-I spied some Pataks hot mango chutney, in went a spoon of that to the melted butter, then a spoon of caramelised onion chutney, one of onion chutney and two of sweet chilli sauce.
+I spied some Pataks hot mango chutney, (since changed to Asda mango chutney when repriced) in went a spoon of that to the melted butter, (also changed in the reprice as butter has increased in price SO much) then a spoon of caramelised onion chutney, one of onion chutney and two of sweet chilli sauce.
 Mixed everything together.

 Stuck head in bowl and inhaled – oooh.
 Tasted a bit – mmmm.
 Pressed it all in a tin and baked.
 Oooh, yum, yum, YUM.

 priced at Asda using mySupermarket in January 2019

 100g brilliantly buttery, melted, 1kg/£1.44, 14p

 180g oats, value 75p/1kg, 13p

 80g almonds, chopped pretty small, Asda 200g/£2, 80p

 2 tblsps sweet chilli sauce, 228ml/£1.58, 21p

 1 tblsp Asda mango chutney, Asda 240g/£1, 6p